 Recycle packaging by asking your community for things: glass jars, rubber bands, seedling pots

-Instead, we’ve simply asked our community to leave what we need on the stall.
+Instead, I’ve simply asked my community to leave what I need on the stall.
 And the responses have come flooding in.

-We’ve received plentiful clean recycled jars and lids, literally hundreds of small plastic pots for seedlings, and bags of rubber bands.
-For the first few months, we didn’t buy a single item of packaging.
+I’ve received plentiful clean recycled jars and lids, literally hundreds of small plastic pots for seedlings, and bags of rubber bands.
+I’ve barely bought a single item of packaging.

-We wrap our homegrown heirloom seeds in pages of old magazines.
+So, I wrap my homegrown heirloom seeds in pages of old magazines.

-For our product labels, we initially kept brown paper envelopes and cardboard from packages delivered to us, making our signage out of these and sticky-taping them to products.
-Now, we’re trying to move away from using plastic tape — it’s not compostable — so we’ve purchased a roll of brown paper tape instead (it cost $4.98), which we stick on things and write on top.
+For my product labels, I initially kept brown paper envelopes and cardboard from packages delivered to my home, making my signage out of these and sticky-taping them to products.
+Now, I’ve moved away from plastic tape — it’s not compostable — and so have purchased a roll of brown paper tape instead (it cost $4.98), which I stick on things and write on top.

 Just keep going — give your community time to discover your honesty stall and support you